WhatsApp

 Beer, wine, and spirits can all relax the LES, leading to reflux symptoms.
 Alcohol also increases acid production in the stomach.

-Local Foods to Avoid for Acid Reflux in Singapore
+Local Foods to Avoid for GERD in Singapore

 In Singapore, where food culture is deeply rooted, it can be challenging to avoid local delicacies that are known to trigger acid reflux symptoms.
 However, being aware of these dishes and their alternatives can make a huge difference in managing acid reflux.